 Note that the number range can be changed according to your preference and needs.

-If you organize giveaways or any similar actions during your stream from time to time, this command is ideal for that.
+If you organize Twitch giveaways or any similar actions during your stream from time to time, random number generator is ideal for that.

 13. !dice and !2dice

-These two command options are similar to the previous one since they are used to roll the dice and, that way, pick a random number.
+These two Nightbot commands are similar to the previous one since they are used to roll the dice and, that way, pick a random number.

 The number of sides of the dice is chosen by you by typing “!dice + the number of sides”.